amanchadha/FRVSR-GAN/README.md

-# iSeeBetter: A Novel Approach to Video Super-Resolution using Adaptive Frame Recurrence and Generative Adversarial Networks
+# FRVSR-GAN: A Novel Approach to Video Super-Resolution using Frame Recurrence and Generative Adversarial Networks

 Project for Stanford CS230: Deep Learning